opil/documentation/docs/final_documentation_structure/SP/Central_SP_Installation_Guide.md

 * **point_x**, **point_y** are coordinates of the annotation in meters
 * **theta** and **distance** determine where the topology vertex should be so that Task Planner can use these coordinates as the goal distanced for a defined **distance** (in meters) from the annotation and oriented towards the annotation so that AGV has heading **theta** (in degrees) with respect to the positive x-axis.

 We can change any parameter but the most important is to calculate the right position for the topology vertex, where an AGV will be placed in front of the annotation by setting the right distance, and orientation from the annotation coordinates.
-In the following we will see 5 invalid situations in case of which annotations will be modified or deleted automatically:
+In the following we will see 6 invalid situations in case of which annotations will be modified or deleted automatically:

 * the annotation must not be in the occupied grid cell
+* the annotation must not be out of map borders
 * any two annotations must not be distanced closer than **cell_size**
 * any two annotations must not be placed into the same grid cell
 * annotations must not have an illegal character in their name